Wolves in talks with former boss Nuno over return

 The club are conducting an extensive recruitment process after Spaniard Julen Lopetegui turned down the job.

-Portuguese coach Nunos was effectively sacked in 2021 after a difficult season where performances dipped following successive seventh-placed finishes.
+Portuguese coach Nuno was effectively sacked in 2021 after a difficult season where performances dipped following successive seventh-placed finishes.

 He remains popular with Wolves fans despite a brief, unsuccessful spell at Tottenham.